Marsfan/jetson-nano-image/guide.md

 Now that we customized the rootfs, we're gonna use the script `create-image.sh` to create our final image.
 We need to define a build directory using the environment variable `$JETSON_BUILD_DIR`.
 This path will be created if it does not exist.

+Because nvidia is a pain in the rear, you can no longer use wget to download the L4T data files. instead, you must download the most recent L4T image and place it in the top level directory and pass the file in as the first arguemnt in create-image.sh

 ```bash
 $ export JETSON_BUILD_DIR=/path/to/build_dir
 ```